himavarshini/learning/cpp/README.md

 ## Intro

-This is a work-in-progress reference manual that detail on the C, C++ and the parts of secure coding in C. This is basically what i learnt over the time.
+This is a work-in-progress reference manual that detail on the C, C++ and some of the parts of secure coding in C. This is basically what i learnt over the time.
 This is written in short and simple English and not to confuse the end reader.
+I am not a native english speaker.
+So, if you come across any silly blunders and spell mistakes, please do not hesistate to correct and provide me patch at `devendra.aaru@gmail.com`.
+Appericate it !

 **How to read this manual:**